9x9go/reviews/README.md

 We list some new links on 9 x 9 Go below:
 - [History of 9 x 9 Go](https://9x9go.github.io/reviews/history.html)
 - [Laws and Theorem](https://9x9go.github.io/reviews/theorem001.html)

-[^1] Game analysis in the Reviews was subject to >1,000 visits per move, which is more than enough to be superhuman in 9 x 9 Go.